DeliciousGarfield/tabmanager/README.md

 After rearrange tabs:
 ![chrome_after](doc/images/chrome_after.png)
 ## Miscellaneous
-You can download the Firefox version from [releases](https://github.com/DeliciousGarfield/tabmanager/releases).
+You can download the Firefox version from [releases](https://github.com/DeliciousGarfield/tabmanager/tree/master/release).
 For Chrome, you have to download the source folder to your local drive, and install it from 'Developer Mode'.
-You can download the Chrome version in a few days.
+The Chrome version will be available in a few days.
 ![chrome_install](doc/images/chrome_install.png)